dmonroe85/wordle_experiments/README.md

 ## TODO
 * CLI args to
-    * change number of trials per word
-    * total number of trials
+    * total number of answers to test
-    * which strategies run
-    * parallelism
 * Profile to find bottlenecks and make the system faster
 * Create more strategies
+* Logging